 Accommodation and meals

-The hotel: Best Western Leigh Park, Bradford-on-Avon (3 star), or similar.
+The hotel: Best Western Leigh Park, Bradford-on-Avon (3 star).

 Included meals: daily breakfasts and two dinners (with wine).